sozu/py-dhampyr/README.md

 This library provides data validation functionalities designed to be used for HTTP applications.
 Compared to other validation libraries, this library has following features.

-- Validations are declared by annotations which is introduced in python 3.5.
+- Validation schemes are declared by annotations which is introduced in python 3.5.
-- Each validation can be composed of simple functions including lambda expressions.
+- Each validation scheme can be composed of simple functions including lambda expressions.
-- Errors in validation scheme are represented with informative objects, not with just an error message.
+- Errors in validations are represented with informative objects, not with just an error message.

 ## Installation